node-class-may-2023/ComIT_Node/javascript.md

   * String.prototype.replace()
   * String.prototype.trim()
   * And more
-* Try using this methods on your own code!! `it will be 'fun'.toUpperCase()`
+* Try using these methods on your own code!! `it will be 'fun'.toUpperCase()`
-* We don't need to remember all methods, just know that they exist and what they can do for us :)
+* We don't need to memorize all the methods, just know that they exist and what they can do for us :)

 ## Number methods
 * The Number JavaScript object is a wrapper object allowing you to work with numerical values
+* Great learning project: Find out about wrappers and why Strings are different than "primitives" in most computer languages

 ### parseInt
 * The **parseInt** method parses a string argument and returns an integer of the specified radix or base